 Our New Jersey dog bite attorney understands the state’s dog attack laws.
 He understands the severity of the injuries you’ve suffered.
 And he understands how to successfully battle insurance companies on your behalf.

 If you live anywhere in the state of New Jersey and you’ve been the victim of a dog bite attack, you need a lawyer with deep experience in these cases.
-Please call David J. Cowhey at 609-283-5636 or contact us online for a free consultation.
+Please call David J. Cowhey at 866-259-4377 or reach out to us through our online form and schedule your free consultation.